A super rare Pokémon card has sold at an auction in New York for a whopping $195,000.

 $195,000 works out at just over £150,000 - regardless of what currency you view it in, that's an expensive pika paper.

-And while you might not have a Pikachu Illustrator sitting up in your attic, you might find some other fortune making rares in our sister site's guide to the most valuable Pokémon cards.
+And while you might not have a Pikachu Illustrator sitting up in your attic, you might find some other fortune making cards in our sister site's guide to the most expensive Pokémon cards.